lunatic1hero/cybersoc/README.md

 Log parsers are tools used to process and analyze logs.
 In this project, we have two types of log parsers:
 - *XML Format Parser*: This parser is designed to work with logs in XML format.
-- *HAR Format Parser*: The primary parser used in this project, compatible with R format logs, which are extensively used due to the availability of large datasets.
+- *HAR Format Parser*: The primary parser used in this project, compatible with HAR format logs, which are extensively used due to the availability of large datasets.

 ### What are Request Logs?